6 Things What Not to Do After a Long Run

 2. Don’t forget to refuel and rehydrate

-InfoAfter running, your body is exhausted and it needs to replenish its glycogen stores, as well as lost fluid and electrolytes.
-Otherwise, your training will be a lot less effective.
+InfoAfter running, your body is exhausted and needs to replenish its glycogen stores and lost fluids and electrolytes.
+Otherwise, your workout won’t be as effective.

 When it comes to food, I liked eating a banana or a protein bar half an hour after training.
 An hour and a half later I would have a larger meal that consisted, for example, of meat, potato, and salad.

-3. Don’t eat too much after long run
+3. Don’t eat too much after a long run

-Although it is important to eat something after training, make sure that you don’t overeat.
-Many runners overestimate the number of calories that they spend during running.
+Although it is important to eat something after your workout, make sure you don’t eat too much.
+Many runners overestimate the number of calories they consume while running.

 You’ve done a great long run and your smartwatch tells you that you’ve spent 1500 calories.
 Runners often think that this means they get to treat themselves with food, especially if they abstained from it the whole week and paid attention to what they were eating.
 This will probably lead to even greater temptation.

-Likewise, after doing a long run, you will be exhausted, and your brain will probably crave fatty and high-calorie foods.
+Plus, you’re exhausted after a long run, and your brain probably craves fatty, high-calorie foods.

-However, you’ve probably heard plenty of times that you shouldn’t use food as treat for training.
-Despite this fact, I’ve often made this mistake myself.
+However, you’ve probably heard many times that you shouldn’t reward yourself with food while exercising.
+Nevertheless, I’ve often made this mistake myself.

-In those moments, it is hard to resist and not reach for a cake or a can of soda.
-However, try to refrain from it and go eat a more nutritious meal.
+At such moments, it’s hard to resist and not reach for a cake or a can of soda.
+However, try to refrain from it and eat a more nutritious meal.

 InfoRunners who often treat themselves with sweets or beer after running risk consuming a larger number of calories than the one that they’ve depleted.
 Food high in fat, sugar, or alcohol not only contains a lot of empty calories but also negatively affects your post-workout recovery.

-4. Don’t strain for the rest of the day
+4. Don’t strain yourself for the rest of the day

-You’ve done a great long run and, despite being tired, you are full of endorphins, and you feel so great and energetic that you might be able to do the work that you’ve been putting aside for a while.
-However, don’t let this feeling trick you.
+You’ve done a great long run and, despite being tired, you are full of endorphins.
+You feel so great and energized that you might be able to get that work done that you’ve been putting off for a while.
+But don’t let that feeling fool you.

-Doing work like lifting heavy equipment or some other hard physical activities might lead to injury if your muscles are already tired.
-If it’s possible, postpone those activities to some other day.
+Work like lifting heavy equipment or other heavy physical activities can lead to injury if your muscles are already tired.
+If it’s possible, put off these activities until another day.

 InfoYour muscles are tired and need to recover after running.
-Doing hard work can put extra strain and fatigue on your muscles and make you feel exhausted and unable of training the next day.
+Hard work can put extra strain and fatigue on your muscles, leaving you feeling exhausted and unable to exercise the next day.

 5. Don’t stay in the same clothes after running

-TipIt is advisable that you take a shower and change your clothes immediately.
-However, regardless of whether you can take a shower or not, change your clothes immediately, as well as your socks and running shoes to keep your muscles warm and relaxed.
-That way you stimulate circulation, which helps you recover faster after training.
+TipIt’s advisable that you shower and change immediately.
+Regardless of whether you can shower or not, you should immediately change your clothes as well as your socks and running shoes to keep your muscles warm and relaxed.
+This way you’ll stimulate your circulation, which will help you recover faster after your workout.